UMD: A Globally Connected University

 Join our summer 2017 adventure to Cuba for a truly unique opportunity in this comparative family law, public health/medicine and impacts of poverty course.
 During this blended travel and on-line learning course we will be among the first in a generation to travel to exotic Havana for eight days of dialogue, educational experiences and cultural events as we contrast Cuba's socialized health care and legal systems with our own.

-- Our comparative family law study will include: a meeting with members of the Cuban Family Law Association at the Union of Cuban Jurists; a meeting with Cuban family judges and civil rights experts; a meeting with members of the Legal Services Bureau to discuss the advocacy, practice and delivery of criminal and civil law services in Cuba; a meeting with the Board of Directors of the Cuban Society of Civil Rights and Family law to discuss Cuba's civil code, children's rights and Cuba's family law; and a visit to a community-based Guidance Center for Women and the Family.
+- Our comparative family law study may include: a meeting with members of the Cuban Family Law Association at the Union of Cuban Jurists; a meeting with Cuban family judges and civil rights experts; a meeting with members of the Legal Services Bureau to discuss the advocacy, practice and delivery of criminal and civil law services in Cuba; a meeting with the Board of Directors of the Cuban Society of Civil Rights and Family law to discuss Cuba's civil code, children's rights and Cuba's family law; and a visit to a community-based Guidance Center for Women and the Family.

 - Our dialogue on equality, includes experiential learning such as a visit to a community-based Guidance Center for Women and the Family to examine the role of woman in Cuban society; talks with specialists at the National Center for Sex Education and Research to talk about women's issues and empowerment; and a tour Casa de Africa, a museum to learn about Afro-Cuban culture and examine some of the last vestiges of Cuba's heavily practiced slave trade in the Santeria religion.